EnigmaVSSUT/Induction-2021/Python and Ml/Task-1/README.md

    <li>d) Write a python to program to sort words in albhabetically order.</li>
    <li>e) Write a python program to generate 10 random numbers and print their sum.</li>
    </ol>
-4.You have to create a folder on your name inside the submission folder where you have to submit your code files.
+4.You have to create a folder on your name inside the submission folder where you have to submit your code files.<br>
-5.For creating your solutions files you will be using [Juypyter Notebook](https://mybinder.org/v2/gh/jupyterlab/jupyterlab-demo/master?urlpath=lab/tree/demo).
+5.For creating your solutions files you will be using [Juypyter Notebook](https://mybinder.org/v2/gh/jupyterlab/jupyterlab-demo/master?urlpath=lab/tree/demo).<br>
-6.All your solutions files must of **.ipynb** format.
+6.All your solutions files must of **.ipynb** format.<br>